probablyabear/mjmlstarter/README.md

 # mjmlstarter

-A simple node boilerplate app to develop custom, responsive, modern email templates using the MJML framework.
+A node boilerplate app to develop custom, responsive, modern email templates using the MJML framework.